Photograph by Laura Doss

 If you've seen any of the recent headlines proclaiming that BREAKFAST IS MAKING YOU FAT, you may be thinking about swearing off all food before noon.
 But before you toss your bran flakes and skip your morning smoothie, we suggest reading the entire article.
 It’s not breakfast that’s causing people to gain weight –- it’s BIG breakfasts.

 A study conducted by German researchers recently found that eating more calories at breakfast did not reduce the number of calories individuals consumed in a day.
 No matter how big their breakfast, the participants still ate the same amounts at lunch and dinner.
 The study concluded that eating a big, hearty breakfast could lead to consuming more calories per day.
 But it’s very important to note that these participants weren’t exactly helping themselves to a second bowl of fruit salad.
-From MSNBC:

 “The message should be that you want a ‘good’ breakfast rather than a ‘big,’ breakfast,” said Dr. David Heber, a professor of medicine and director of the UCLA Center for Human Nutrition.